quadshot/opentickets-community/readme.txt

 The FAQ's for OpenTickets Community Edition is currently located on [our website's FAQs Page](http://opentickets.com/faq).

 == Changelog ==

+= 2.10.0 - March/11/2019 =
+* [new] switched to using the qrcodejs library, because google image charts api is going away in 3 days (possible breaking change for custom ticket formats)

 = 2.9.0 - Feb/17/2019 =
 * [fix] repairs the auto-release functionality that happens on every page load, which releases tickets that were never finalized